AbbVie (ABBV)

 AbbVie Quarterly Revenue

-Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
-AbbVie’s annualized revenue growth of 4% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.
+We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
+AbbVie’s annualized revenue growth of 6.1% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.
 AbbVie Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 7.6% over the next 12 months, an improvement versus the last two years.
-This projection is above the sector average and indicates its newer products and services will fuel better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 8.6% over the next 12 months, an improvement versus the last two years.
+This projection is particularly noteworthy for a company of its scale and suggests its newer products and services will fuel better top-line performance.

 7. Operating Margin